Skip to main content

 Basic:

-Advanced First Aid Afloat, by Peter F. Eastman, M.D., Fifth Edition: Cornell Maritime Press, Inc, Centreville, MD, 21617, 2002, ISBN 0 87033 524 3
+Advanced First Aid Afloat, by Peter F. Eastman, M.D., Fifth Edition: Cornell Mari time Press, Inc, Centreville, MD, 21617, 2002, ISBN 0 87033 524 3

-First Aid at Sea, by Douglas Justins and Colin Berry, Adlard Coles Nautical, A&C Black (Publishers) Ltd, 35 Bedford Row, London, WCIR 4JH, 2022, ISBN 0 7136 4922 4
+First Aid at Sea, by Douglas Justins and Colin Berry, Adlard Coles Nautical, A&C Black (Publishers) Ltd, 35 Bedford Row, London, WCIR 4JH, 8th Edition, 2022, ISBN 0 7136 4922 4

 Advanced:

 The Ship Captain’s Medical Guide, 23rd edition.
 Crown Copyright 2020.
-Obtainable from His Majesty’s Stationary Office, Email: book.orders@tso.co.uk, fax: 44 (0)870 600 5533, tel: 44 (0)870 600 5522.
+Obtainable from His Majesty’s Stationery Office, Email: book.orders@tso.co.uk, fax: 44 (0)870 600 5533, tel: 44 (0)870 600 5522.

-The Ship’s Medical Chest and Medical Aid at Sea, DHHS Publication (PHS) 84-2024 Government Bookstore, O’Neil Building, 10 Causeway, Boston, MA 02222 (telephone 617 565 6680) and www.fas.org/irp/doddir/milmed/ships.pdf.
+The Ship’s Medical Chest and Medical Aid at Sea, DHHS Publication (PHS) 84- 2024 Government Bookstore, O’Neil Building, 10 Causeway, Boston, MA 02222 (tele phone 617 565 6680) and www.fas.org/irp/doddir/milmed/ships.pdf.
 Comprehensive and contains an extensive list of medical references.

 ADDENDUM 2: SAMPLE EQUIPMENT LIST: